daybydata/legal_security_token_offering/README.md

 Businesses want new options to raise capital, consumers want to invest in the brands they trust, and institutional investors want alternative (uncorrelated) assets to diversify their holdings.

-The crypto solutions to these problems are beleaguered by, volatility, fraud, and market manipulation.
+The crypto solutions to these problems are beleaguered by volatility, fraud, and market manipulation.

 It's time to build a new financial ecosystem that combines the protections of SEC regulation with the efficiency, security and liquidity of digital assets.